nv-morpheus/Morpheus/docs/source/index.rst

      run    Run one of the available pipelines tools  Run a utility tool

-See :doc:`basic_usage` for more information on using the CLI.
+See :doc:`basics/overview` for more information on using the CLI.

 Building Local Image
 ^^^^^^^^^^^^^^^^^^^^

 Building the image locally is best suited for users who prefer working within a Docker container, want to avoid installing many dependencies or have a moderate amount of customization.
 This method requires pulling the source code and manually building the container and does not require the user to setup a Conda environment and install dependencies.
 Users can use either the CLI or Python interface.

 Prerequisites
 """""""""""""